 I built PMWay to underpin an ICT

-In the interest of project management process improvement you are welcome to use the assets you find here.
+Therefore, because I appreciate the PMBOK's value to assist me to run my Programs and Projects better, in the interest of project management process improvement, you are welcome to use the assets you find here.

 Note: Unlike Business As Usual (BAU) a project is a temporary undertaking!

-In essence (via the project) you are "jumping a gap" from one baseline to a new (improved) baseline.
+In essence (via the project) you are "jumping a gap" from one baseline to a new (improved) baseline which import, if lost, means that the organization essentially will surely get stuck (lost) in the tar pit.

 And from the perspective of the project itself, scheduled TAsks (Time Asks) are the essence of project management.